Get Started with Apprenticeship

 How Apprenticeship Works

 Apprenticeship begins with a contractual agreement between an apprentice and an employer.
-The apprentice agrees to work for the employer as a paid employee who will also receive supervised, on-the-job training and experience and the opportunity to participate in the necessary technical training.
+The apprentice agrees to work for the employer as a paid employee who will also receive supervised, on-the-job training and experience and the opportunity to participate in the necessary technical training (in-class or online training).
 In the workplace, apprentices are supervised by a certified journeyperson who tracks both their hours and competencies in the practical skills of the trade.

 Credit for Prior Work Experience and Training

-Apprentices with prior workplace experience or training may be eligible to receive advanced credit towards an apprenticeship program.
+Apprentices with prior workplace experience or training in a trade or related trade may be eligible to receive advanced credit towards an apprenticeship program.

-At the time of registration, an apprentice may apply for credit of prior workplace experience, measured in hours.
+At the time of registration, an apprentice may apply for a credit of hours for prior workplace experience.
 The apprentice must provide support documentation in the form of employer letters.
 The letters must be from previous employers and be on company letterhead, indicating the employment dates (to and from), total number of hours worked and the scope of work performed.
 Nova Scotia may accept an affidavit or a statutory declaration in lieu of employer letters in certain circumstances.

 Additionally, at the time of registration, an apprentice may apply for credit of theory and practical experience (hours) gained from pre-employment technical training.
 Nova Scotia will recognize approved programs; however, the apprentice must be made aware that they may have gaps in their training that may need to be addressed.